 MINNIE’S STORY SO FAR

-Emma Moore née Cole; Philip Hughes Moore, brother George Augustus Moore (1880 – 1924 in South Africa) Images courtesy of the Moore Family Archive.
+Minnie’s mother, Emma Moore née Cole; her, brother, George Augustus Moore; and her father, Philip Hughes Moore, Images courtesy of the Moore Family Archive.

 Despite that challenging start in life, Minnie made her way to Girton College, Cambridge.
 1892-1895 (Mathematics Tripos) and Minnie may have been the first woman graduate to enter the accounting profession.
 In 1911, at the age of 39 – of no profession – she was living with her father in North Shields, Northumberland.

 In 1919 she was established in London, and advertising her services thus: